 At least 10 paintings and five watches, including one by Breitling, were taken, the police said.
 The painting by Dutch artist Mondrian is titled “Composition (A) en Rouge et Blanc” and the piece by American artist Johns is called “Green Target.”
 An untitled work by American artist Cy Twombly also was stolen.

-Gundlach, manager of the top-performing DoubleLine Total Return Bond Fund (DBLTX), was in New York on Sept.
+Gundlach, manager of the top-performing DoubleLine Total Return Bond Fund (DBLTX:US), was in New York on Sept.
 13 at the Bloomberg Markets 50 Summit.

 The burglary was reported last night by the Los Angeles Times.